,

 Wall Street Mill

 The Wall Street Mill is Joshua Tree National Park’s most intact remaining historic gold stamp mill.
 Finding a stamp mill like this is rare these days.
-I’m grateful the NPS has preserved it.
+I’m grateful the NPS has preserved it for future generations to enjoy.

 Once owned and operated by renowned prospector and rancher Bill Keys, this two-stamp mill was a custom gold mill, which means that he processed gold ore in batches for local mines in the area and took a small percentage from the returns.
 There was never a mine here.